GLOBAL MARKETS-Europe worries spark share sell-off, Spain yields jump

 Traders and investors active in the market have realized

-not resolve all the problems in the euro zone, said Philip Shaw,
+does not resolve all the problems in the euro zone, said Philip

 MSCI's all-country world equity index was